Tesla to cut workforce by 7pc, sees smaller Q4 profit | Malay Mail

 Musk, who has often set goals and deadlines that Tesla has failed to meet, surprised investors by delivering on his pledge to make the company profitable in the third quarter, for only the third time in its 15-year existence.

-Tesla said on Friday it would reduce full-time employee headcount by about 7 per cent and retain only the most critical temps and contractors.
+Tesla said today it would reduce full-time employee headcount by about 7 per cent and retain only the most critical temps and contractors.